TimeDelta/auto-psych-nosology/README.md

 Finally, both methods rely on deterministic text-derived embeddings; improved biomedical encoders or ontology-augmented attribute sets could further tighten cluster coherence and downstream alignment.
 In sum, the RGCN-SCAE already balances parsimony, semantic coherence, and statistically significant HiTOP/RDoC enrichment far better than the SBM baseline.

+The primary limitation of this study is the quality of the knowledge graph used.
+In the final graph used for partitioning, 11115 nodes out of 59786 total nodes (18.6%) remained that were identified as bing part of some existing nosology due to their removal causing full graph degeneracy.
+This reduces confidence in the method's final metrics' measurement of true structure instead of trivial lexical overlap with HiTOP and RDoC.
+Additionally, the use of only 64 bootstrapped samples instead of the planned 500 due to time constraints severely hinders the reliability of the stability analysis.

-The primary limitation remains the vast hyperparameter surface for stabilizinz training.
+The main limitation of the method itself remains the vast hyperparameter surface for stabilizing training.
 More than fifty continuous or categorical settings govern optimization, sparsity controls, entropy floors, Dirichlet priors, sampling budgets, and checkpoint criteria.
 This flexibility guards against collapse on graphs with heterogeneous degree distributions, yet it inflates researcher degrees of freedom and impedes reproducibility.
 Small shifts in initialization or search ranges often lead to materially different partitions, making it difficult to attribute observed structure to the data rather than to bespoke tuning.